How to check, what to look for and how to top it up?

 “Be sure that the engine is cold (or has been off for at least ten minutes) before you check the oil.
 It’s also best that your car is parked on flat terrain when you are checking oil.”

 “With some cars though, the automakers recommend that the oil be checked after the engine has been warmed up.
-Refer to your car manual to check that or google it.”
+Google up your car, or refer to your car manual to check that.”

 “If the dipstick gets stuck on the way in, turn it around.
 The pipe it fits into is curved, and the metal stick bends naturally in the direction of the curve if you put it back in the way it came out.”